MPI-IS/ArmSym/README.md

 * Hand control.
 * A data management system.

+We have removed the human skin feature for the time being.
+Please create an issue if you would like to use it.

 ### Requirements
 ArmSym requires a computer [capable of running VR](https://store.steampowered.com/app/323910/SteamVR_Performance_Test/) .
 We strongly suggest using a good graphics card for Unity and the experiments.
 GTX 1070/1080 are a good fit.
 We also suggest using Unity 2017.3 or older.